javajon/kubernetes-observability/README.md

 * Prometheus Operator 0.0.14
 * Kube-Prometheus 0.0.27  (Alertmanager + Grafana)
 * Java 1.8
-* SpringBoot
+* Spring Boot
 * Gradle and a few helpful plugins for building and deploying containers

 ## Project roadmap ##

 * Add YAML for Alertmanager rules.
 * Logging: fluentd, ElasticSearch, Kabana via the EFK addon in Minikube
-* Move to SpringBoot 2.0, SLF4J with Log4j and configure logging for fluentd
+* Move to Spring Boot 2.0, SLF4J with Log4j and configure logging for fluentd
 * ZipKin or some comparable tracing stack

 There is also a directory helm/monitoring and the chart is not currently